RichardEllicott/public_data_server/README.md

 by the nature of it's design is inherently insecure with minimum protection from attack, only used to post unvaluable data... i wrote this to allow multiplayer servers to advertise themselves and my videogame client's server browser to find these.

+security is a logical subject that no multiplayer code designer can ever avoid, it works much the same on computers as it does in the real world.
+If you meet a new freind in the real world... give him your phone number by all means, just don't give him the keys to your house!

 ## Requirements:

 -Webserver with PHP support